 No. Oh, no, I cried, not dead, no, no, no. As I again tried to get up, I felt a presence, a soft, calming voice that told me to stay in the chair, assuring me that although we were both badly injured, my mother was alive.

 I was four years old, dressed in a bright red coat my mother had made for me, and although I was so afraid, I stayed in the chair.
-Of course, I didn’t realize at the time that it was God talking to me, that the Holy Spirit stood beside me and my fear and stayed close until my father found me.
+Of course, I didn’t realize at the time that it was God talking to me, that the Holy Spirit stood beside me and stayed close until my father found me.

 When the medical staff realized that a small child sat unattended in the far corner, I remember a lot of shouting.
 As I said: chaos ruled.
 Nurses wheeled me into a different treatment room where my injuries were finally addressed.
 Soon both of us, my beautiful mother, bleeding and broken, every bone in her face, plus a compound fracture of her left arm, went off to surgery.

 Most of all of me, from my chest down―my lower back, pelvis, arms, hands, ribs, legs and feet―were broken or crushed.
 But after ten hours in the operating room, they fixed me up.
 Almost.